-THE GEORGE GUIDA HOUSE, Macfarlane Park, West Tampa
+GEORGE GUIDA and the GUIDA HOUSE, West Tampa

-The main entrance drive in Macfarlane Park in West Tampa is named for George Guida, and this marker is placed at the foot of the hill.
+The main entrance drive in Macfarlane Park in West Tampa was named for George Guida in 1987.

-The art deco, two-story home was built in 1951.
-It was purchased by the city in 1984** to tear it down and create more green space in Macfarlane Park.
+The two-story art deco home was built in 1951.
+It was purchased by the city in 1984 to tear it down and create more green space in Macfarlane Park.
 But residents raised awareness of the home's significance and now it is protected as a local historical landmark, designated as such in 2004.
-Since it was bought with funds from the city's parks department budget, the house must remain a part of the parks department. (**Another sources says it was purchased in 1994.)
+Since it was bought with funds from the city's parks department budget, the house must remain a part of the parks department.

 Although repairs have been made to the home to preserve it, the building has deteriorated.
 Its ceiling and walls are damaged.
 Vandals have spray-painted parts of the structure.
 There is water damage from a leaky roof.